amalmariyasibi/OnlineMedicalStore/online_frontend/README_RENDER.md

 2. The frontend will automatically redirect API calls to the backend URL specified in REACT_APP_API_URL
 3. Firebase configuration should match your Firebase project settings
 4. For production, consider using environment-specific Razorpay keys
+5. The Root Directory must be set to `online_frontend` because that's where the package.json file is located

 ## Custom Domain (Optional)